Bubble velocities in local equilibrium from a pseudopotential: Conclusions

 \section{Conclusions}

 In this work, we have introduced a novel method to estimate terminal bubble velocities during first-order phase transitions in a plasma that remains in LTE.
-The main advantages of the method are, on the one hand, that it bypasses the need to solve the scalar equation of motion, while on the other hand it requires neither a simplified parametrisation of the fluid's stress energy tensor, nor a particular ansatz for the field profile.
+Its main advantage is that it provides a direct physical description of the dynamics in terms of the net outward pressure acting on the bubble wall, which also makes it useful beyond the mere determination of stationary solutions.
+From a practical point of view, the method furthermore bypasses the need to solve the scalar equation of motion explicitly, while requiring neither a simplified parametrisation of the fluid stress-energy tensor nor a particular ansatz for the field profile.

 The method relies on a function of the scalar field that we refer to as the ``pseudopotential'' $\hat V(\phi)$.
 Its most relevant properties are that its shape changes as a function of the wall velocity, while its extrema match those of the ordinary potential at a fixed temperature.
 Moreover, the difference between the values of the pseudopotential at two extrema can be identified with the net outward pressure acting on a bubble wall in which the scalar field interpolates between two minima of the ordinary potential.
 Hence, the terminal wall velocity of bubbles can be determined from requiring a null net pressure, which corresponds to degenerate minima in the pseudopotential.

-Aside from the assumption of LTE---which is expected to lead to upper bounds on the wall velocity---the method relies on the following approximation: when using the hydrodynamic equations to solve for the temperature as a function of the scalar background and its derivatives, one can neglect the dependence on the latter: $T(\phi,\phi')\approx T(\phi)$.
-The corrections to this approximation appear first at order two in field gradients, and are thus expected to be small.
-We have tested the method in an extension of the SM with complex scalars, featuring a first-order electroweak phase transition, and found that the pseudopotential method allows us to estimate wall velocities in LTE with an accuracy of $\sim 0.5\%$ or better with respect to the value obtained by solving the scalar equations of motion.
+Aside from the assumption of LTE --- which is expected to lead to upper bounds on the wall velocity --- the method relies on the following approximation: when using the hydrodynamic equations to solve for the temperature as a function of the scalar background and its derivatives, one can neglect the dependence on the latter: $T(\phi,\phi')\approx T(\phi)$.
+We have quantified the validity of this approximation by deriving the constraint $\mathcal{C} = \Delta \phi / (T^2 L_w) \ll \mathcal{O}(10)$, which ensures that gradient corrections to the temperature profile can be neglected.
+We have tested this condition in an extension of the SM with complex scalars featuring a first-order electroweak phase transition, and we confirmed that it is satisfied across the parameter space probed in our work, which features phase transition strengths in the range $\alpha \sim 10^{-3}$ up to $\alpha \sim 0.035$.
+Within this regime, we find that the pseudopotential method allows us to estimate wall velocities in LTE with an accuracy of $\sim 1\%$ or better compared to the values obtained by solving the scalar equation of motion.